bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

 ## Using Bonita Continuous Delivery add-on

 ::: warning
-At this stage of the _Quick start_ guide, you should have a BCD controller container up and running.
+At this stage of the _Getting started_ guide, you should have a BCD controller container up and running.
 :::

 ### Command Line Interface